suchmememanyskill/TegraScript/README.md

 `mmc_dumpPart(string type, string out)` | type: Either `BOOT` or a partition on the gpt. out: Out folder: for `BOOT` this needs to be a folder, otherwise a filepath | Dumps a part from the e(mu)mmc.
 Determined by earlier mmc_connect's | returns >= 0
 `mmc_restorePart(string path)` | path: Needs to be `BOOT0`, `BOOT1` or a valid partition on the gpt.
 FS Partitions are not allowed | Restores a file to the e(mu)mmc.
 Determined by earlier mmc_connect's | returns >= 0

 ## Variables

-TegraScript has 2 kinds of variables, @ints, $strings.
+TegraScript has 2 kinds of variables, @ints and $strings.
 - You can define @ints by writing `@variable = setInt(0);` (or any function for that matter).
 - You can define $strings with the use of `setString();`, `setStringIndex();` and `combineStrings();`.